ShenoudaMikhael/simple_shell/README.md

 - execve: replaces the current process image with a new process image specified by path.
 - exit: the function that forcefully terminates the current program and transfers the control to the operating system to exit the program.
 - access: the function that forcefully terminates the current program and transfers the control to the operating system to exit the program.
+- free: the function that forcefully terminates the current program and transfers the control to the operating system to exit the program.
+- malloc: allocates memory and leaves the memory uninitialized.

 ## Implemented Commands